-When a new moon passes directly between the Earth and the sun, it causes a solar eclipse ( Figure below ).
-The moon casts a shadow on the Earth and blocks our view of the sun.
-This only happens if all three are lined up and in the same plane.
+When a new moon passes directly between the Earth and the Sun, it causes a solar eclipse (Figure below).
+The Moon casts a shadow on the Earth and blocks our view of the Sun.
+This happens only happens if all three are lined up and in the same plane.
 This plane is called the ecliptic.
-The ecliptic is the plane of Earth’s orbit around the sun.
+The ecliptic is the plane of Earth’s orbit around the Sun.

 A photo of a total solar eclipse.

-- solar eclipse : Occurs when the moon passes directly between the Earth and sun; the moon’s shadow blocks the sun from view.
+solar eclipse: Occurs when moon passes directly between the Earth and Sun; the Moon’s shadow blocks the Sun from view.

 - The umbra is the part of the shadow in which light is completely blocked.